 Now, go back to Settings and there tap on System.
 In System settings, you will see an option for Developer Options which was not there initially.
 Tap on Developer Options.

 In Developer Options you will have options to make changes to your Android device which were not available before enabling Developer options.
 Turn ON the switch next to USB debugging to enable USB debugging in your Android device.

 Now, when you have successfully enabled Developer Options and USB debugging in your Android phone, connect it to your computer.
 Open ADB terminal and run the adb devices command.
 On your Android device, you will receive a pop-up asking for your permissions to allow USB debugging.
-Check the box for “Always allow from this computer” and then tap on the “OK” button.
+First, tick the check-box for “Always allow from this computer” and then tap on the ALLOW.
 Your Android device will be connected to your computer in USB debugging mode.

 Enable Developer Options & USB Debugging in Android